nwolverson/purescript-sourcemap-test/README.md

 ### Browserify

 It's possible to do the same with browserify, but browserify does not in itself combine source maps from its own process with input source maps.
+One option is to use [sorcery](https://github.com/Rich-Harris/sorcery) to glue purescript and browserify source maps together.

 Usage:
 ```